nathan-pham/tic-tac-toe-discord/README.md

 The Tic Tac Toe Discord bot lets you pair up with a friend to play tic tac toe!
 Currently the bot features 5 commands, including new, quit, play, recap, and help.
 “New” creates a new game with another player, “quit” deletes the game, “recap” shows you the game board, and “help” is intentionally designed to be unhelpful.

 ## How we built it
 We built our Tic Tac Toe Discord bot using *Node.js* to host the server and *Discord.js* to handle all requests coming  from Discord.
 We hosted the bot on *Repl.it*.
-The design and architectural pattern we used in this project is called “going with the flow”.

 ## Challenges we ran into
 A main challenge we ran into was organizing and checking our code.
 It’s a short and sweet program, but oh were there typos and edge cases we needed to cover before our Tic Tac Toe Discord bot was as robust as it could be.